 I had initially chatted with Si & Claire just under a year ago at a bridal fayre.
 They loved the idea of having someone playing and singing their favourite songs on a 6ft white baby grand piano.
-I was duly booked to perform during the drinks reception and wedding breakfast to help create the mood they wanted for their special day in the Lakeside Marquee.
+They were holding their wedding reception in the Lakeside Marquee.
+Great choice!
+I was duly booked to help create the mood they wanted for their special day.

 As soon as the guests arrived for the drinks reception, I spotted two of my favourite wedding peeps: Mark Anson from Classic Bridal Cars and Phil Ritchie from Prestige Wedding Video & Photography.
 These guys are also born entertainers so the party was in full swing in no time.

-As the champagne glasses were being filled, I went for Hey Jude as the last song before speeches and the guests were with me all the way.
+As the champagne glasses were being filled, I could see it wouldn’t be long till speeches.
+I decided to go for Hey Jude as the last song before speeches and the guests were with me all the way.
 After some very touching speeches, it was time for me to take my leave.

 All the best to Si & Claire, a truly lovely couple!
 You’re wedding day was a belter! xx

 Last Wednesday, I had my corporate event pianist hat on at Hope Street Hotel in Liverpool.
-I had never played in the Residents’ Lounge before so checked out the piano I was using beforehand – a beautiful Boston Steinway grand piano.
+I had never played in the Residents’ Lounge before so I called in earlier to check out the piano.
+It’s a beautiful Boston Steinway grand piano.
 What a treat!

 For an event pianist Liverpool offers a whole host of opportunities.
 It’s a very popular place for businesses to hold their conferences and events.
 Our hotels and conference venues offer superb facilities and excellent service.

 Liverpool’s Hope Street Hotel is indeed on Hope Street about 100 yards from the Philharmonic Theatre.
-It is a popular wedding venue but on this occasion the function was held in the Residents’ Lounge downstairs.
+It is a popular wedding venue .
+But on this occasion, the business function was held in the Residents’ Lounge downstairs.

-So, this week I have mostly been in London… I was invited to perform as pianist singer at the Deloitte conference event at the Park Plaza Riverbank Hotel, a stunning hotel and venue on the South Bank near Westminster Bridge.
+I was invited to perform as pianist singer at the Deloitte conference event at the Park Plaza Riverbank Hotel, London.
+This is a stunning hotel and venue on the South Bank near Westminster Bridge.

-With accommodation for two nights at the venue due to the early set up and soundcheck on Wednesday, I loaded the piano in the van and headed down on Tuesday morning.
-That evening, I was given a tour of Lambeth and Westminster by my Wimbledon cousin Paddy including a quick pint at the Lord Clyde on Clenham Street – the shortest street in London in fact.
+That evening, my Wimbledon cousin Paddy gave me a tour of Lambeth and Westminster.
+This included a quick pint at the Lord Clyde on Clenham Street – the shortest street in London in fact.

 Last Sunday, Pete and Corinna finally celebrated their own Hinderton Hall wedding.
-They wanted theirs to be one of the first weddings to be held at Hinderton Hall following the extensive refurbishment earlier in the year.
+Theirs was the first wedding held at the new Hinderton Hall wedding venue after the extensive refurbishment earlier this year.